 Check back for part 2 where we’ll discuss: Log4j, syslogd, SYSOUT, and RMF data.

-Download this eBook to learn more about Syncsort Ironstream® for IBM i and why it’s the industry’s most comprehensive automatic forwarder of IBM i machine and log data to analytics platforms.
+Learn more about Ironstream including why it’s the industry’s most comprehensive automatic forwarder of IBM i and IBM z machine and log data to analytics platforms.